DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-6/cinema-sound-history/_index.md

 </div>

 {{% note %}}
-- Two advances in technology would further the cause of multi-channel sound:
+- Two major technological advances paved the way for multi-channel sound in cinema:
-  - better loudspeakers utilizing permanent magnets (developed as part of the war effort)
+  1. Improved loudspeakers using permanent magnets (a byproduct of wartime research)
-  - magnetic audio recording tape (a German invention obtained by the Allies during their offensive into Germany)
+  2. Magnetic audio recording tape (originally a German invention, acquired by the Allies during their advance into Germany)
-- Various experiments in multi-channel sound would happen during this time but none would catch on.
+- Despite various experiments with multi-channel sound during this period, none gained widespread adoption.
-- After the demise of multi-channel in mainstream 35mm presentation, monophonic optical sound once again dominated, and theatrical sound systems would remain unchanged through the 1960s and most of the 1970s.
+- Following the decline of multi-channel sound in mainstream 35mm presentations, monophonic optical sound once again became the dominant format.
+- Theatrical sound systems remained largely unchanged throughout the 1960s and most of the 1970s.

+**Question for students:**
+How do you think the introduction of magnetic audio recording tape might have influenced filmmaking and post-production processes?
+Consider aspects such as editing, sound design, and the overall creative possibilities in cinema.
 {{%/ note %}}

 ---